-The complete journey takes just under an hour and costs 25 UAH.
+The complete journey takes just under an hour and costs 50 UAH.
 Buses operate round the clock with departures every 15 minutes or so during the day (roughly every 30 minutes at night) from Terminals B and D. Tickets can be purchased from the driver or at the ticket offices in the terminals.

-Although the bus offers the cheapest connection to Kiev city centre, we wouldn’t recommend it for first time travellers.
+Although the bus offers the cheapest connection to Kiev city centre, we wouldn’t recommend it for first time travellers to Kiev.

 Kiev Train Station isn’t really near any of the major hotels, so it’s likely you’ll have to hop on the Metro at Vokzalna Metro Station (Red Line) or catch a taxi.
 Both options present problems.